ElectricBrainUK/UnraidAPI/README.md

 For missing features please raise an issue (or a PR if you feel like giving it a go!)
 # unraidapi

-> A new UI and API for controlling multiple unraid instances
+> A new UI and API for controlling multiple unraid instances and connecting them to the Home Assistant

 ## Install